yellowmessenger/documentation/docs/platform_concepts/studio/journeys.md

 ---
 ## Understanding 'Journeys'
 To understand what journeys are, let's think about how we will start designing conversational flow for example given in previous section.
 You already have scope of your bot ready, depending on what purpose user has for chatting with your bot, your bot will respond accordingly.
-Suppose user is here to book/cancel or reschedule flight tickets, *you will take them through all the steps needed to do just that.*
+Suppose user is here to book/cancel or reschedule flight tickets, *you will take them through all the steps(Nodes) needed to do just that.*

-> **We call these flows, or series of steps `Journeys` on our platform.**
+> **We call these flows, or series of nodes `Journeys` on our platform.**

 Rephrasing sentence above, *If user is here to book tickets, you will take them through Journey 'Flight tickets'.*
 Similarly, you can create Journeys for each major same path your user can take.
 You can also use journeys to modularise and re-use.